A PHP Error was encountered

 The CreateFreezePane(0, 1) method call freezes zero columns and one row.
 This keeps the top row visible while allowing all columns to scroll left and right.
 The parameters set which rows and columns exist above and to the left of the scrolling area.
 Thanks to this simple approach, users can check their data against header labels without losing their place in large documents.

-To freeze the first column instead of rows, simply adjust the parameters in the CreateFreezePane method.
+To freeze the first column instead of rows, adjust the parameters in the CreateFreezePane method.
 This is helpful when your Excel spreadsheet contains identifier information in column A that you want to keep visible while scrolling through additional columns to the right.

 The following code snippet demonstrates how to create a new workbook and freeze the first column: